squidboo/Titanic/index.md

 3. 706

 We also don't know for certain how many people there were on board at the time.
-Some of the guesses are: 2,229, 2,223, 1,300 people aboard the Titanic.1,517 (or so) died.
+Some of the guesses are: 2,229, 2,223 or 1,300.
+1,517 (or so) died.

 Some of the most noted and famous passengers were:

 1. John Jacob Astor (The richest man at the time)

-2. Ida & Isidor Straus (co-owner of Macy's building in New York)
+2. Ida & Isidor Straus (Isidor Straus was co-owner of Macy's building in New York)

-3. Harper Sleeper
+3. Henry Sleeper Harper  (He and his dog survived)

-4. Molly Brown
+4. Molly Brown (Who survived the accident)

-There were approximately 128/112 children on the titanic.
+There were approximately 112 children on the titanic.
 About 56 of these children survived (50%), the other 56 or so died.
+Here are the numbers of people who survived the incident:

 1. 324 women survived (75%) 110 died.